ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[D16]**
 A credential utilized in a BPI SHOULD be stored in the BPI.

-*This avoids the re-presentation of the credential after the initial presentation.*
+*This avoids the re-presentation of the credential after the initial presentation as long as those credentials are valid.*

 #### **[R52]**
 A credential holder MUST prove control over a credential utilized in a BPI every time said credential is presented to the BPI or a BPI Participant.